Peanut Tofu Buddha Bowl (Vegan and Gluten-Free)

 Tofu Buddhas Bowl Recipe On Serving Board

-After sleeping off some of our jet lag, I got up the courage to head out to the grocery store to put together something that would nourish us both.
-These vegan buddha bowls are my favorite way to get back on the healthy eating track.
-They are packed with nutrition, flavor and contain enough protein and fiber to keep me full for hours.
+I totally get the desire to want an overhaul come January 1st.
+These vegan Buddha bowls are my favorite way to get back on the healthy eating track after spending the last few weeks in Mexico.
+They are packed with nutrition and flavor and contain enough protein and fiber to keep me full for hours.

 There is an easier way.
-Eat until you are satisfied, enjoying each bite with acceptance and not punishment.Love food that loves you back.
-Fill your plate with colorful produce, lean protein, healthy fat and complex carbs.
-These vegan buddha bowls are the perfect balance of protein and carbohydrates to keep you full.
+Eat until you are satisfied, enjoying each bite with acceptance and not punishment.
+Love food that loves you back.
+Fill your plate with colorful produce, lean protein, healthy fat, and complex carbs.

 Vegan And Gluten-Free Buddha Bowl

-If you make these peanut tofu buddha bowls, make sure to come back to rate this recipe and leave a comment.
-Your feedback helps other readers and seeing you make my recipes makes my day!
+If you make these peanut tofu Buddha bowls, make sure to come back to rate this recipe and leave a comment.
+Your feedback helps other readers, and seeing you make my recipes makes my day!

 Peanut Tofu Buddha Bowl